decodeanalyst/sovryn-website/content/posts/blog-post-5/supersize-your-stash-with-sovryn.md

 ---
-title: Sovryn
+title: Supersize your stash with sovryn
 date: 2021-03-23
-description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "/src/static/blog/blog-post-5"
+description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "./blog-post-5.png"
-images: ["/src/static/blog/blog-post-5"]
+images: ["./blog-post-5.png"]
 imageAlt: Sovryn is the decentralized Bitcoin trading and lending platform.
 ---
 </br>